Optimality of a barrier strategy in a spectrally negative L\'evy model with a level-dependent intensity of bankruptcy: Acknowledgements

 \section{Acknowledgements}

+We would like to express our gratitude to an anonymous reviewer for their patience and for their detailed reading of our manuscript during this lengthy reviewing process.
+Thanks to their helpful comments, significant improvements have been made.

-Funding in support of this work was provided by a CRM-ISM Postdoctoral Fellowhip from the Centre de recherches mathématiques (CRM) and the Institut des sciences mathématiques (ISM) and a Discovery Grant (RGPIN-2019-06538) from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Funding in support of this work was provided by a CRM-ISM Postdoctoral Fellowship from the Centre de recherches mathématiques (CRM) and the Institut des sciences mathématiques (ISM), by a FRQNT Postdoctoral Fellowship (369449) from the Fonds de Recherche du Qu\'ebec, and by Discovery Grants (RGPIN-2019-06538,RGPIN-2025-05758) from the Natural Sciences and Engineering Research Council of Canada (NSERC).